Documentation Tsurugi Linux [LAB]

-Tsurugi Linux is a heavily customized Linux distribution (first release 03/Nov/2018 at AvTokyo security conference in Japan) based on Ubuntu 16.04 LTS version (64-bit with a 5.4.2 custom kernel) and is designed to support DFIR investigations, malware analysis and OSINT activities.
-Since 2019 has been added also a special section dedicated to computer vision investigations with many custom tools.
+Tsurugi Linux [LAB] is a heavily customized Linux distribution based on Ubuntu 22.04 LTS version (64-bit with a 6.0.2 custom kernel) and is designed to support DFIR investigations, malware analysis and OSINT activities.

 Usually forensics workstations are powerful but if you need you can find here below the minimal recommended hardware configuration we suggest:

 • 4 GHz dual core processor or better

 • 50 GB of free hard drive space

 To install Tsurugi Linux [LAB] you need before to start in live mode, to be able to unlock the Read Only protection on the local device due to kernel forensic patch.
 The installer is available on the desktop (red icon) or inside the system menu and you just need to follow the setup prompts.

 • The Tsurugi Linux [LAB] live session default user is “tsurugi” and the password has been voluntarily left blank.